Specification by example: Examples as a single source of truth

 A key aspect of specification by example is creating a single source of truth about required changes from all perspectives.
 When business analysts work on their own documents, software developers maintain their own documentation and testers maintain a separate set of functional tests, software delivery effectiveness is significantly reduced by the need to constantly coordinate and synchronise those different versions of truth.
-With short iterative cycles, such coordination is often required on weekly or biweekly basis.
+With short iterative cycles, such coordination is often required on a weekly or biweekly basis.
 With Specification by example, different roles participate in creating a single source of truth that captures everyone's understanding.
 Examples are used to provide clarity and precision, so that the same information can be used both as a specification and a business-oriented functional test.
 Any additional information discovered during development or delivery, such as clarification of functional gaps, missing or incomplete requirements or additional tests, is added to this single source of truth.
 As there is only one source of truth about the functionality, there is no need for coordination, translation and interpretation of knowledge inside the delivery cycle.

 When applied to required changes, a refined set of examples is effectively a specification and a business-oriented test for acceptance of software functionality.
 After the change is implemented, specification with examples becomes a document explaining existing functionality.
 As the validation of such documents is automated, when they are validated frequently, such documents are a reliable source of information on business functionality of underlying software.
 To distinguish between such documents and typical printed documentation, which quickly gets outdated, a complete set of specifications with examples is called Living Documentation.